riscv-software-src/riscof/docs/source/plugins.rst

 ====

 1. Avoid writing out multiple ``;`` simultaneously in the Makefiles.
-2. Use the template substitution provided by the ``string`` class in python instead of string operations to ease command generation and avoid formatting errors. `This <https://askpython.com/python/string/python-template-strings>`_ article provides a good overview on the same.
+2. Use the template substitution provided by the ``string`` class in Python instead of string operations to ease command generation and avoid formatting errors. `This <https://askpython.com/python/string/python-template-strings>`_ article provides a good overview on the same.
 3. It is advisable to use the ``logger`` provided by ``riscof.utils`` for logging/printing